mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 configurations:

 EQUIPMENT MODULE

 A large, wheeled or tracked trailer capable of containing essential supplies and field equipment.
 The module has a small generator (type dependent on TL) and includes a grapple and winch.

 MOBILE LAB

 A laboratory unit that can be configured for a range of scientific
-endeavors: geological survey, biological survey, life-sciences, med- lab/mobile clinic, surveillance/communications, and atmospheric sampling.
+endeavors: geological survey, biological survey, life-sciences, med-lab/mobile clinic, surveillance/communications, and atmospheric sampling.

 SURVIVAL MODULE

 Pressurised and climate controlled, this is, in effect, a mobile housing unit with a limited laboratory capability.